My shopping cart

 The lemons should be ready in about 5 days and will keep well for months in the refrigerator.
 The olive oil will solidify so let them come to room temperature to use them more easily.

-Whatever you do please DO NOT get rid of the flavored oil which is liquid gold for salads.
+And whatever you do please DO NOT get rid of the flavored oil, which is liquid gold for salads.